nasa/HyperCP/README.md

 prompt$ pip install fpdf
 ```

-HyperInSPACE is a Main-View-Controller Python package that can be launched in several ways to run the Main.py module, such as by navigating to the program folder on the command line and typing the following command:
+HyperInSPACE is a Main-View-Controller Python package that can be launched in several ways to run the Main.py module, such as by navigating to the program folder on the command line and typing the following command after the prompt:
 ```
 prompt$ python Main.py
 ```